PennLINC/babs/docs/source/installation.rst

     # Install datalad-container:
     pip install datalad_container

-If steps above does not work out, please refer to `Installation reference`_ for alternative and updated ways.
+If commands above do not work out, please refer to `Installation reference`_ for alternative and updated ways.

 Optional dependencies